 What does ignoring web accessibility cost?

-I suppose this might be a more relevant question.
-If you haven't already been hit with a demand letter or federal suit yet, consider yourself luckily.
+That might be a more relevant question.
+If you haven't already been hit with a demand letter or lawsuit yet, consider yourself luckily.
 But how lucky do you really feel?
 When luck runs out, you'll be facing these same audit and remediation costs.
 Then add legal costs for both you and the plaintiff, inevitable settlement costs, lost productivity, and then the immeasurable hit to your brand's reputation when the news gets out.
 After that, the PR cost to clean it up.
 Should I go on?